microsoft/coyote/README.md

 hood, Coyote uses intelligent search strategies to explore all kinds of execution paths that might hide a bug in each iteration.

-The awesome thing is that once a bug is found, Coyote gives you a trace that you can use to reliably *reproduce* the bug as many times as you want, making debugging and fixing the issue significantly easier.
+The awesome thing is that once a bug is found, Coyote gives you a trace through the `engine.TestReport` API that you can use to reliably *reproduce* the bug as many times as you want, making debugging and fixing the issue significantly easier.

 ## Get started